bhakthan/OpenAgentSchool/README.md

 *Built for AI by AI with lots of human intervention in the loop*

 An interactive educational platform for understanding AI agents, Agent-to-Agent (A2A) communication, Model Context Protocol (MCP), and Agent Communication Protocol (ACP).
-This application provides comprehensive visualizations, micro-learning modules, and hands-on demonstrations of modern AI agent architectures, including the revolutionary **MCP×A2A Integration** patterns.
+This application provides comprehensive visualizations, micro-learning modules, hands-on demonstrations of modern AI agent architectures, and revolutionary **Study Mode** for discovery-based learning through Socratic questioning, interactive scenarios, and debug challenges.
 ---

+## 🆕 Latest Updates (July 30, 2025)

+### 🧠 **NEW: Study Mode - Interactive Learning System**

+**Revolutionary Discovery-Based Education** - Transform passive learning into active exploration:
+- **Socratic Questioning**: Learn through guided discovery instead of traditional explanations (*"Imagine two AI agents need to work together.
+What is the most fundamental thing they would need to do first?"*)
+- **Interactive Scenarios**: Real-world business challenges with code implementation, system design, and decision-making
+- **Debug Challenges**: Systematic three-phase debugging (Analysis → Diagnosis → Solution) with realistic multi-agent system issues
+- **Progress Analytics**: Comprehensive session tracking, insight recognition, and learning effectiveness measurement
+- **Cross-Concept Integration**: Works across all 15 core concepts and agent patterns with adaptive difficulty

-## 🆕 Latest Updates (July 28, 2025)
+## 🆕 Previous Updates (July 28, 2025)

 ### 🔧 **Performance & Stability Improvements**